Behavior Modification Training – Itsaboutdog

 Evaluation Of Results:

-After the agreed time has passed, the consulting dog handler and the dog’s owner should contact and discuss the results.
-Perhaps the change in the dog’s behavior was not complete and not too dramatic, but the dog’s owner may be satisfied with both the degree of change and the ongoing dynamics.
+After the agreed-upon time has passed, the consulting dog handler and the dog’s owner should contact each other and discuss the results.
+The change in the dog’s behavior was not complete and not too dramatic, but the dog’s owner may be satisfied with both the degree of change and the ongoing dynamics.
 In this case, you can leave the treatment strategy unchanged and continue working.

-In no case should this stage be viewed only as reaping the fruits of work.
-A correct assessment of the successes achieved will allow you to evaluate both the degree of changes achieved in the dog’s behavior and the degree of mutual understanding that has arisen between you and the pet.
+This stage should not be viewed only as reaping the fruits of work.
+A correct assessment of the successes achieved will allow you to evaluate both the degree of changes in the dog’s behavior and the degree of mutual understanding between you and the pet.
 Correcting a dog’s behavior always has a double effect.

 Behavior Modification Techniques:

-The majority of behavior modification approaches are easily learned and effective as preventative measures.
-But they do demand a consistent time and effort commitment.
+Most behavior modification approaches are quickly learned and effective as preventative measures.
+But they do demand a consistent commitment to time and effort.
 Here’s a quick rundown of the fundamental ideas behind these methods.

 Reinforcement:

 Any occurrence that raises the likelihood that a particular behavior will be repeated is considered reinforcement.
-Reinforcements may come in the form of good or bad.
-The behavior and its results have a favorable link when training uses positive reinforcement or a reward.
+Reinforcements may be good or bad.
+When training uses positive reinforcement or a reward, the behavior and its results have a favorable link.

-The pet receives more positive reinforcement for its actions the more of them it engages in.
-This leads to an increase in that behavior.
+The more actions the pet engages in, the more positive reinforcement it receives, which leads to an increase in that behavior.
 Negative reinforcement, often misinterpreted as punishment, is unpleasant behavior that, when removed, causes an increase in that behavior.

 For instance, a wriggling puppy might not enjoy being held closely.
 However, the puppy must settle down before the grasp is removed.
 The possibility that the puppy will relax more quickly will rise when the restraint is removed a few times.